Written by: Felicity Flores

 Garry Kimovich Kasparov is a Russian chess grandmaster, former World Chess Champion (1985-2000), political activist and writer.

-His contributions to the chess world are innumerable, with his legendary battle against IBM supercomputer Deep Blue standing out the most.
+His contributions to the chess world are innumerable, with his legendary battle against the IBM supercomputer Deep Blue standing out the most.
 Kasparov wrote a book titled Deep Thinking: Where Machine Intelligence Ends and Human Creativity Begins.

 Garry Kasparov